michelle-min/ASD-word-learning/README.md

 ## PAL Task

 The PAL task has participants learn a pair of images, one a symbol and the other a picture of an object.
 There are two blocks of training and two blocks of free sort.
 In both **train blocks**, there are 9 videos that associate a symbol and object through movement.
-Of the two train block, one is iconic and the other is ambiguous.
+Of the two train block, one is iconic (output saved as `ico_stimuli`) and the other is ambiguous (output saved as `amb_stimuli`).
+The corresponding **sort blocks** display the 9 pairs of symbol-object (18 images total) and ask the participant to move the similar items together.

 # Links